dbvisel/tapestryviewer/README.md

  - set initial zoom to width of everything
    - ugly padding currently
  - add in buttons to pan (top center, left center, bottom center, right center)
+ - move preview to iframe?
+Can we do this?
+ - BUG: why can't we scroll text fields?

  - it zooms too much
    - maybe think about using this library: https://github.com/retyui/react-quick-pinch-zoom